1. Hike to Laurel Falls

 1440 Upper Middle Creek Rd., , 37876

 There are more than enough cabin rentals to choose amongst in the Smokies area, so many that it is hard to choose which way to go.
-Timber Tops is a fantastic locally owned company which offers an immense variety of cabin rentals, many with attractive amenities such as large patios, hot tubs, pool tables, firepits, and even an indoor swimming pool.
+Timber Tops is a fantastic locally owned company which offers an immense variety of cabin rentals, many featuring attractive amenities such as large patios, hot tubs, pool tables, firepits, and even an indoor swimming pool.
 Each cabin is nestled in the beautiful woods, with many featuring spectacular vistas of the mountains.

 The best part of all is that you are far away from all the commotion, yet close enough to go out if you choose to do so.
 Free attraction tickets come with each stay so you can save a few bucks there.
 Prices vary based on size and amenities.
 Check the website for special promotions.